 Pros:

-- This is the tallest observation deck in NYC
+- It’s the tallest indoor observation deck in NYC

 - One Dine culinary experience (restaurant at the top)